droonga/droonga.org/reference/catalog/version2/index.md

               "slices": [
                 {
                   "label": "<Label of the slice>",
-                  "partition": {
+                  "volume": {
-                    "address": "<Address string of the partition>"
+                    "address": "<Address string of the volume>"
                   }
                 },
                 ...